Making complex Security Access policies clearer, more scalable, and safer to manage.

 Scope: Policy creation, visual editor, config workflows, 3rd-party integration

-Reduced policy creation from complex setup to minutes
+Reduced complex policy creation from hours to minutes

 Lowered configuration risk in a security-critical platform